django-cms/django-cms/docs/how_to/install.rst

     While the django CMS is compatible with Python 3.3+, the ``mysql-python`` package is not.

-Before you install the Python adapters for your chosen database, you will need to first install the appropriate headers and development libraries.
+Before you install the Python adaptors for your chosen database, you will need to first install the appropriate headers and development libraries.
 See the platform specific notes below.

 .. _virtualenv: http://www.virtualenv.org